Find all the answers

 - The more considered a doctor is in the implementation of virtual consultations during this national state of disaster, the more likely future HPCSA and other complaints may be defended successfully, should these arise.
 We trust that doctors will proceed responsibly and with wisdom in this regard.

 Q: Will I be indemnified if I assist during the COVID-19 pandemic, even if I step outside of my usual scope of practice or insurance category?

 Examples: “I am a paediatric surgeon.
-At my hospital, we have been putting together our heads to come up with protocols and disaster management plans for when the virus hits us in the next few weeks.
-My hospital needs a list of doctors willing to help.
-They will call on me when all the physicians and anaesthetists are overwhelmed to assist with the physical work of intubating, ventilating, proning, putting in lines, getting bloods done, watching for deterioration and general ICU care.
+Due to the influx of Covid-19 patients and shortage of doctors, my hospital may call on me when all the physicians and anaesthetists are overwhelmed, to assist with the physical work of intubating, ventilating, proning, putting in lines, getting bloods done, watching for deterioration and general ICU care.
 I am worried that because I will be looking after sick adult patients, I may not be covered by my professional indemnity insurance policy.”

 “I am a gynaecologist and not insured for purposes of providing care to pregnant women after 24 weeks gestation.
 Given the pandemic, what is your position should my obstetric colleagues become ill and patients need to be delivered – would I be able to step up, given the extraordinary circumstances?”

 “It may become necessary for me to assist with the care of State patients in my hospital.
 Am I covered for this?”